agnieszka-plech/car-prices-regression/README.md

 <h2> Introduction <span class="tocSkip"></span></h2>

 This Jupyter Notebook kernel explores sales of Toyota Corolla cars.
-The excercise contains various Machine Learning Linear Regression algorithms that have been used to predict the sale price of Toyota Corolla.
+The exercise contains various Machine Learning Linear Regression algorithms that have been used to predict the sale price of Toyota Corolla.

 <h2> Business Case <span class="tocSkip"></span></h2>